Khaledjallouli/project/Web/Frontend/README.md

 			Start your local http server, open the browser and your default hosted web page will be shown.

 Note:
 	The frontend is dynamic.
-To get the data you should run the backend before.
+To get the data you should run the backend first.